fossas/fossa-cli/docs/contributing/telemetry.md

 2. Tracking raw telemetry messages

-Avoid using this interface, as much as possible, since it produces type-free telemetry data.
-Ideally, we want to capture telemetry data that has explicit/strict data shape.
+Avoid using this interface as much as possible.
+It produces type-free telemetry data and we want to capture telemetry data that has explicit/strict data shape.

 ```haskell
 -- >> :t trackRawLogMessage